Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Full dark theme/README.md

   <li><b>Optional</b>: You can also edit userchrome.css to change the background of the <code>about:home</code> page.</li>
   <li><b>Optional</b>: If you want a different style for the scrollbars or the tooltips, use any of the alternatives on the "Alternative scrollbars & tooltips" folder.</li>
   <li><b>Optional</b>: If you want the default scrollbar style (userchrome still paints it dark), or white tooltips, don't copy the relevant CSS files for them.</li>
-  <li><b>Optional</b>: If you want a dark version of either of the addons mentioned in the addons dark themes section in the front page of this repository, change the UUID's of them inside <code>addons.css</code>.
+  <li><b>Optional</b>: If you want a dark version of either of the addons mentioned in the <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme#addon-dark-themes">addons dark themes section</a> in the front page of this repository, change the UUID's of them inside <code>addons.css</code>.
 An explanation on how to do so is given inside the file.</li>
 </ul>

 <h4>Long explanation:</h4>